First time buyer guide

 Your solicitor and lender will want to see some proof – bank statement or document – of where the gifted cash has come from.
 This is a standard anti-money-laundering test carried out to confirm that the money was earned legitimately.

 If you decide to turn to the Bank of Mum and Dad for help make sure their financial circumstances won’t be put at risk.
 You all need to understand whether they can really afford to help you.
 As awkward as it might feel, be open and clear about how you’re all going to go about it.
-Getting professional advice from a property solicitor can do no harm and might pave the path towards that sought-after property.
+Getting professional mortgage advice or consulting a financial adviser can do no harm and might pave the path towards that sought-after property.